cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/pay-per-use-for-internal-services.md

 title: Pay-per-Use for internal Services
 description: >-
-  Enable usage based chargeback for internal, managed IT services offered via the cloud foundation (see Landing Zone building Blocks).
+  Enable usage based chargeback for internal, managed IT services offered via the cloud foundation.
 Application teams can book services from a single marketplace and get a single "invoice" for chargeback.
 category: 💵 Cost Management
 pageType: CFMMBlock
 properties: